ksquareincmx/conference-server/README.md

 ## Production

 Check the `.env.example` file to set up the appropriate environment variables and run `docker-compose up --build`.

+You should also check a [basic deploy strategy](https://github.com/ksquarelabsmx/conference-server/wiki/Basic-deploy-strategy-using-Docker,-Git-hooks,-nginx-and-FCGI-Wrap) in the wiki.

 ## Development